Shoomanjin/overwolf.github.io/docs/api/launchers-ids.md

 ]
 ```

-In this example, the app will be auto-launched when the League of Legends client starts.
+In this example, the app will be auto-launched when the League of Legends client opens.
 In this code example the app’s main window will be minimized, you can change this by using `start_minimized` false).

  ## Available Launchers IDs